warproxxx/omnia-ui/README.md

 ## Getting Started

-To test OMNIA in your local enviornment, you will need to run the following commands:
+To run OMNIA in your local enviornment, you will need to run the following commands:

 ```bash
 npm run install